Have you heard of Alkylate fuel?

 B T South sells both brands but the one that has made it affordable is ASPEN Fuels.

-Most people think that if they are buying ethanol free high octane engineered fuel in a can that they are buying the best fuel available.
-ASPEN alkylate fuel is around the same price or less and it's a big step up by being more gentle on your fuel lines and carburetor and by burning much cleaner which means a cleaner engine and virtually no smoke fumes to be breathed by the operator.
+Most people think that if they are buying a reputable brand canned fuel that they are buying the best fuel available.
+But alkylate petroleum compared to other petroleum is kind of like distilled water compared to other water.
+Alkylate fuel is created by condensing vapors into liquid.
+ASPEN alkylate fuel is around the same price or less compared to those inferior canned fuels, while being more gentle on your fuel lines and carburetor and by burning much cleaner which means a cleaner engine and virtually no smoke fumes to be breathed by the operator.

 Think about how you can use a trimmer or a saw for just 15 or 20 minutes and then hours later still smell the stench of 2 cycle smoke on your body and clothes.
 How could it not be getting into our lungs as well.

 Aspen Fuels are healthier for your equipment, healthier for the humans operating the equipment, healthier for the environment and for what you're getting, it's not so bad on the wallet.
-In the long run, all things considered it might end up saving you money and saving your health.
+All things considered it might not only end up saving you money on your equipment but help save your health too.

 The exhaust fumes produced are cleaner, with less smoke and odor.
 The fuel also produces less in the way of vapors, and what it does produce is gentler, as the fuel is virtually free of benzene, toluene, sulfur and other aromatic hydrocarbons.